 Are There Signs If You Have a Cataract?

+A cataract occurs when the natural lens of the eye becomes cloudy.
+For most people, this happens as a result of aging.
 When you are young, the lens is transparent, enabling it to focus images on the retina.
 However, later in life, the lens begins hardening and becomes yellow, interfering with light entering it.
+This often starts around the age of forty.
+But that does not mean that younger people cannot also develop cataracts.
+You can develop cataracts for other reasons such as:

 • Radiation exposure